mesketh/mesketh/Home.md

 --

 ## Installation and Configuration
-Use Mercurial to clone the project to your machine: <p><code>hg clone https://bitbucket.org/mesketh/testsw33t</code></p>
+Use Mercurial to clone the project to your machine: <pre>hg clone https://bitbucket.org/mesketh/testsw33t</pre>

 Now configure the following in your <code>src/main/resources/runner.properties</code>:

-   - <code>soapui.testrunner.path</code>: to point to your SOAPUI installation.
+   - <pre><code>soapui.testrunner.path</code></pre> to point to your SOAPUI installation.
 Note: this should include the bin directory to allow SOAPUI to be executed through it's headless batch file (required).
-   - <code>soapui.report.dir</code> - this is the the directory into which you would like your final html report generated (optional).
+   -  <pre><code>soapui.report.dir</code></pre> - this is the the directory into which you would like your final html report generated (optional).
-   - <code>soapui.project</code> - this is the full path to your SOAPUI project holding your test suites to run and report on (required).
+   -  <pre><code>soapui.project</code></pre> - this is the full path to your SOAPUI project holding your test suites to run and report on (required).

 ## Getting Started